cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 * `./gradlew bootRun`
 * `./gradlew appengineRun`

+(All the three ways of starting the application should work, and it is preferable that you test them all).

 Open: [http://localhost:8080/hello/alex](http://localhost:8080/hello/alex)

 ### Deploy to GCP
+1. Create an Appengine Application in your GCP Project: `gcloud app create`
+    1. Select `europe-west` as region.

-Run `./gradlew appengineDeploy` and open [https://your-project.appspot.com/hello/alex](https://your-project.appspot.com/hello/alex)
+1. Run `./gradlew appengineDeploy` and open [https://your-project.appspot.com/hello/alex](https://your-project.appspot.com/hello/alex)

 Implementing gcp-speedtest-api
 ------------------------------